 4. Mountains vs. sea shore?
 Exploring the idea of where you prefer to spend your free time can open up a rich path for conversation about vacations and where people feel their best.

 5. What’s your favorite pizza?
 Some people are purists and like only cheese, while others consider a wide range of toppings from spinach and broccoli to bacon or pineapple. it’s just a fun question and easy to answer.

 6. What’s your favorite travel destination?
 Who doesn’t like to go on vacation?
 Talking about travel and vacation will likely put someone in a good mood in the same way time off does.
 You can learn a lot about a person’s sense of adventure from where they like to go and if they repeat the same vacation over and over or always go someplace new.

 7. How do you spend a rainy Sunday?
 This question helps you learn about a person’s free time and how creative they get with it.
 Does the guy just watch sports or movies or look for something more stimulating like a museum?
 Or maybe they get a few friends together and play cards.

-8. Are you a Leo?
+8. What’s your sign?
 Asking about Astrology is always a fun line of conversation.
 People love to talk about themselves without getting too personal.
 Even if he’s not interested, chances are he’ll know his Sun Sign.